Triumph Group Provides Update On COVID-19 Response

 Crowley continued, "Any workforce reduction, whether by temporary furloughs or longer-term reductions in force, is very difficult as they affect our hard working and dedicated team members and their families.
 However, we must take these actions to enable Triumph to weather this historic downturn and position the company to recover on the other side of this global health crisis."

 The Company continues to expand its actions to limit the spread of COVID-19 consistent with U.S. and international government safeguards.
-This includes temporarily closing plants for deep cleaning, providing over 5,000 thermometers to employees for self-check before their shifts and providing face shields and masks to employees to use onsite.
+This includes temporarily closing plants for deep cleaning, providing over 5,000 thermometers to employees for self-check before their shifts and producing and procuring face shields and masks to employees to use onsite.

 About Triumph